Hamzasadisu47-svg/Bioinformatics-Assignment-/Group3-assignment-of-bioinformatics/README.md

 #project title:
  Ana4315 introduction to bioinformatics assignment

 ##introduction to bioinformatics:
 bioinformatics is field that combines biology,compu science and data analysis to study biological information such as DNA,RNA,and protein

 ##Assignment description:
-this project demonstrates collaborative programming in bioinformatics using GitHub each gr
+this project demonstrates collaborative programming in bioinformatics using GitHub each group

 ##Group member
 HAMZA SADISU
 sulaiman Abubakar